 Partners: IIED, UNEP-WCMC, and the CBD Secretariat

-This one-day event will bring together a wide range of participants (government, NGOs and private sector) to share their experiences of biodiversity mainstreaming into national and sectoral development plans and processes, and the Sustainable Development Goals (SDGs).
+This one-day event brought together a wide range of participants (government, NGOs and private sector) to share their experiences of biodiversity mainstreaming into national and sectoral development plans and processes, and the Sustainable Development Goals (SDGs).

-It will look at work at the national-level, effective approaches to link the SDGs, and National Biodiversity Strategies and Action Plans (NBSAPs), and activities at the international level to support these processes.
-The aim is to start to build a community of practice that can share experience, identify barriers and solutions, and find areas where collaboration between international and national organisations would help.
+It looked at work at the national-level, effective approaches to link the SDGs, and National Biodiversity Strategies and Action Plans (NBSAPs), and activities at the international level to support these processes.
+The aim was to start to build a community of practice that can share experience, identify barriers and solutions, and find areas where collaboration between international and national organisations would help.